 Whether you’re beginner or expert, follow these five simple rules to keep you safe while out on your paddleboard this summer.

-- In strong currents (rivers, harbour mouths etc), only use a leash with a quick-release system that can be operated from above the waist, NEVER attached to your ankle or calf.
+- On moving water (rivers, harbour mouths etc): use a leash with a quick-release system that can be operated from above the waist.

-- In surf only use a straight ankle/calf leash.
+- Surf: only use a straight ankle/calf leash.